skade/yakshav.es/_sources/the-patron-saint-of-yakshaves.md

 Now, the community also wants to evolve TeX: a lot has changed over the years in technology, so, for example, you'd like to use modern font formats, directly write to modern output formats or use this new UTF-8 thingy.
 For that, there are specialised TeX interpreters, such as `pdf(la)tex`, `lua(la)tex` and `xe(la)tex`.
 There's a problem here: you are not allowed to change TeX and distribute [it under that name](https://en.wikipedia.org/wiki/TeX#License).
 The thinking here is that if you have a `tex` binary, you can compile any valid TeX from the past and from the future.

-The first issue on that road is that WEB isn't really a popular programming language, PASCAL either and running it on modern systems is a bit of a pain.
+The first issue on that road is that WEB isn't really a popular programming language, neither is PASCAL and running it on modern systems is a bit of a pain.
 Which means...

 Community yak shave 2: Transpile WEB to C and work from there